alexlauerman/UpdateToken/README.md

 By slightly modifying the code, you can also use this to update CSRF tokens without using macros, which are very inefficent becaues the require a request after reach request.

 If you are signing into multiple sessions at the same time, I would disable this, as it wil likely cause issues.

+See the [Releases](https://github.com/alexlauerman/UpdateToken/releases) tab for a pre-built jar.